-A. Development Standards for Agricultural Uses in the C-APZ:

-All of the following development standards apply:

-- 1. The development will Permitted development shall protect and enhance continued agricultural use, and contribute to agricultural viability. - 2.
+- A. Development Standards for Agricultural Uses in the C-APZ: All of the following development standards apply: - 1.
+The development will Permitted development shall protect and enhance continued agricultural use, and contribute to agricultural viability. - 2.
 The development is necessary because agricultural use of the property would no longer be feasible.
-The purpose of this standard is to permit agricultural landowners who face economic hardship to demonstrate how development on a portion of their land would ease this hardship and enhance agricultural operations on the remainder of the property. - The proposed development will not conflict with the continuation or initiation of agricultural uses on that portion of the property that is not proposed for development, on adjacent parcels, or on other agricultural parcels within one mile of the perimeter of the proposed development. - 2 4-Development shall be permitted only where Aadequate water supply, sewage disposal, road access and capacity and other public services are available to support the proposed development after provision has been made for existing and continued agricultural operations.
-Water diversions or use for a proposed development shall not adversely impact stream or wetland habitats, have significant effects on groundwater resources, or significantly reduce freshwater inflows to water bodies including but not limited to Tomales Bay, either individually or cumulatively.

--services (fire protection, police protection, schools, etc.) to serve the proposed development.

-36. The proposed development will Permitted development shall have no significant adverse impacts on environmental quality or natural habitats, and shall meet all other applicable policies, consistent with the LCP.
+The purpose of this standard is to permit agricultural landowners who face economic hardship to demonstrate how development on a portion of their land would ease this hardship and enhance agricultural operations on the remainder of the property.

+- 3. The proposed development will not conflict with the continuation or initiation of agricultural uses on that portion of the property that is not proposed for development, on adjacent parcels, or on other agricultural parcels within one mile of the perimeter of the proposed development. - 2 4.Development shall be permitted only where Aadequate water supply, sewage disposal, road access and capacity and other public services are available to support the proposed development after provision has been made for existing and continued agricultural operations.
+Water diversions or use for a proposed development shall not adversely impact stream or wetland habitats, or significantly reduce freshwater inflows to water bodies including but not limited to Tomales Bay, either individually or cumulatively. or adversely affect groundwater levels or existing wells on other properties.
+[See staff note above]. - 5.
+Appropriate public agencies are able to provide necessary services (fire protection, police protection, schools, etc.) to serve the proposed development. - 36.
+The proposed development will Permitted development shall have no significant adverse impacts on environmental quality or natural habitats, and shall meet all other applicable policies, consistent with the LCP.

-B. Development Standards for Non-Agricultural Uses:
+B. Development-Standards for Non-Agricultural Uses:

-In addition to the standards of Section A ef above, Aall of the following development standards apply to non-agricultural uses, including division of agricultural lands or construction of two or more dwelling units (excluding agricultural worker or intergenerational housing).
+In addition to the standards of Section A ef- above, Aall of the following development standards apply to non-agricultural uses, including division of agricultural lands or construction of two or more dwelling units (excluding agricultural worker or intergenerational housing).
 The County shall determine the density of permitted residential units only upon applying Policy C-AG-6 and the following standards and making all of the findings listed below.